Foxboro firefighters, crane operator save steel worker high up on beam with leg injury

-FOXBORO — Firefighters and construction workers this week rescued an injured steel worker trapped 40 feet high on a narrow steel beam at Gillette Stadium.
+Firefighters and construction workers last week rescued an injured steel worker trapped 40 feet high on a narrow steel beam at Gillette Stadium.

 The worker was injured about 8 a.m. when a steel beam shifted unexpectedly and struck his leg while he was on another beam above the main concourse of the stadium, officials said.